-- In big formation should the competitors' age match the age categories, it is allowed to include 20% of competitors older by one age category. - Number of group members and limit of older girls is as follows: - 8 12 members, the number of allowed older girls = 2 - 13 17 members, the number of allowed older girls = 3 - 18 22 members, the number of allowed older girls = 4 - 23 25 members, the number of allowed older girls = 5. - □ If the limit of allowed older girls is exceeded, the group will register in the age category according to the older girls, or changes the number of girls in the group. - □ The number of younger girls is not limited.
-The contestants can be, however, younger only by one age category: - for juniors 6 11 years - for seniors 12 14 years - One majorette can compete in the BAT discipline in multiple big formation age categories, but the age composition of contestants must be kept. - The age composition can show in the evaluation of overall impression and compactness.
+- □ In big formation should the competitors' age match the age categories, it is allowed to include 20% of competitors older by one age category. - Number of group members and limit of older girls is as follows: - 8 12 members, the number of allowed older girls = 2 - 13 17 members, the number of allowed older girls = 3 - 18 22 members, the number of allowed older girls = 4 - 23 25 members, the number of allowed older girls = 5. - □ If the limit of allowed older girls is exceeded, the group will register in the age category according to the older girls, or changes the number of girls in the group. - □ The number of younger girls is not limited.
+The contestants can be, however, younger only by one age category: - for juniors 7 11 years - for seniors 12 14 years - Exception is valid for the age category CADET where there can be up to 1 year younger competitors (age 6) - One majorette can compete in the BAT discipline in multiple big formation age categories, but the age composition of contestants must be kept. - The age composition can show in the evaluation of overall impression and compactness.

 - In case of mini formation at least 2 persons mean a subgroup in all age category. - In case of big formations at least 30% persons mean a subgroup in all age category.
-The exact amount of majorettes that makes a subgroup (30%) in big formations is: - 8 majorettes 2 subgroup a) Marching defile BAT (separate category)
+The exact amount of majorettes that makes a subgroup (30%) in big formations is: